 What should I consider before working with a debt settlement company?

-Debt settlement companies often claim they can negotiate with your creditors to reduce the amount you owe.
-However, before working with a debt settlement company, you should remember:
+Debt settlement companies often claim they can negotiate with your creditors to reduce the amount you owe, but working with a debt settlement company doesn't necessarily mean that your loan will settle.
+Your loan will continue to accumulate interest, penalties, or fees until it is charged off.
+Before working with a debt settlement company, you should remember:

 - Debt settlement companies often charge expensive fees.

 - Debt settlement companies typically encourage you to stop making your credit card or LendingClub payments.
 If you stop paying your bills, you may incur late fees, penalty interest, and other charges, and creditors will likely step up their collection efforts against you.

 - Unless the debt settlement company settles all or most of your debts, the built-up penalties and fees on the unsettled debts may wipe out any savings the debt settlement company achieves on the debts it settles.

 - Using debt settlement services can have a negative impact on your credit and your ability to get credit in the future.

 - There is no guarantee that we will be able to negotiate a settlement with your debt settlement company.
 Your loan will continue to accumulate interest and any applicable penalties or fees until charge-off.